 If you do find water damage, repair the water source and the rotten wood (if necessary).
 Treat the new and surrounding wood with a product designed for penetrating wood.
-This product is odorless, and will dry clear.
-It can be applied to any unpainted wood.
-Application can be achieved either by spray or brush and the treated wood can be painted once dry.
-It will penetrate the wood and protect the treated area from any wood destroying activity for up to 40 years.
+This product is odorless and will dry clear, and can be applied to any unpainted wood.
+Application can be achieved either by spray or brush, and the treated wood can be painted once dry.
+This product will protect the treated area from any wood-destroying activity for up to 40 years.